pacs-course/pacs-examples/Examples/src/FloatingPoint/QuadraticRoot/README.md

 This is another example of round-off error accumulation due to cancellation.
-Using the common formula for the root of a quadratic polynomial, expecially when using `float` (4 bytes precision) floating point type, In the case where |b|>>|ac| you have a cancelation error for one of the roots, due to the subtraction of two quantities of very similar magnitude.
+Using the common formula for the root of a quadratic polynomial, especially when using `float` (4 bytes precision) floating point type, In the case where |b|>>|ac| you have a cancelation error for one of the roots, due to the subtraction of two quantities of very similar magnitude.